No subfloor is perfectly level, but any signs of unevenness and high or low spots must be remedied.

 - Subfloor unevenness cannot be greater than 3/16 of an inch over a 10 foot span or 1/8 inch over a 6 foot span

 - Not slope more than ½ inch per 6 feet (25 mm per 1.8 m)

-To bring a plywood substrate to level, use a portland cement or gypsum based floor patch.
+- Concrete substrate: use a portland cement or gypsum based floor patch

-Rigid vinyl planks, like Sound-Tec and SurfaceGuard, will float over minor subfloor imperfections and mask some floor unevenness, greatly reducing telegraphing.
-However, due to the precisely milled clip system a flat substrate is required for support.
+No. Rigid vinyl planks like Sound-Tec and SurfaceGuard float over minor subfloor imperfections.
+They mask subfloor unevenness.
+However, because of the precisely milled clip system, a flat substrate is recommended for support.